kUrOSH1R0oo/Kiroku/README.md

 ## Server Features

 - **Keystroke Logging**: Receives and logs keystrokes from the payload, saving them to a specified file.
-- **Clipboard Data Capture**: Captures clipboard content from the payload and saves it to a specified file.
-Optionally logs clipboard data based on user preference.
+- **Clipboard Data Logging**: Captures clipboard content from the payload and saves them to a specified file.
 - **Screenshot Handling**: Receives base64-encoded screenshots from the payload, decodes them, and saves them as PNG files in a specified directory.
-- **Webcam handling**: Receives base64-encoded webcam images from the payload, decodes them, and saves them as a PNG files in a specified directory.
+- **Webcam Handling**: Receives base64-encoded webcam images from the payload, decodes them, and saves them as a PNG files in a specified directory.
+- **Mouse Pointer Coordinate Logging**: Captures mouse pointer coordinates from the payload and saves them to a specified file.
 - **Victim IP Logging**: Logs the IP address of the victim alongside captured data to identify the source.
 - **JSON Parsing and Error Handling**: Parses incoming data in JSON format and handles errors like invalid JSON or server issues with detailed logging.
 - **Customizable Configuration**: Allows customization of the server port, file paths for saved keystrokes, clipboard data, and screenshot storage directory.